-If the laptop power button is pressed, the EC supplies power to the power management logic in the South bridge, and communicates the power button press to it.
-The South bridge will enable power to the main memory, processor, and most other components of the system.
+If the laptop power button is pressed, the EC supplies power to the power management logic in the companion chip, and communicates the power button press to it.
+The companion chip will enable power to the main memory, processor, and most other components of the system.
 The EC notices this action, and powers up the display controller in response.
 The display controller then powers up the LCD display and backlight.